xrdocs/multicast/_blogs/multicast-scaling.md

 ## Flow Mapping

 We can have nested statements within the same Route Policy as well as different parameters too.
-Below we can see a snippet of such a configuration.
+Sample configuration:

 <div class="highlighter-rouge">
 <pre class="highlight">